aiman-ansari12/MDEF/docs/term1/Unpacking_Technology.md

 ## Reflections:

-Theres a mystery that we like to keep with our machines.
-A kind of magic we like to imagine as designers when it comes to more technical and engineering based products.
+There’s a mystery that we like to keep with our machines.
+A kind of magic we like to imagine as designers when it comes to more technical and engineering-based products.
 Breaking that barrier made me realise the importance of that act.
-Fianllly seeing whats underneath and realising that this is something logical, something I can understand and maybe with time recreate is worth so much.
+Finally seeing what’s underneath and realising that this is something logical, something I can understand and maybe with time recreate is worth so much.

-And then to further have the chance to not just learn from what we took apart, but to make soemthing completly new all on our own is a kind of wonder of its own.
+And then to further have the chance to not just learn from what we took apart, but to make something completely new all on our own is a kind of wonder of its own.
 A wonder I hope to do more of now that I am more confident in my capabilities to do so.